hazybluedot/hazyblue.me/content/posts/2013-06-26-whitehead-on-the-holodeck.md

 This idea really clicked for me.
 At first glance it seems like a
 paradox: restriction of action provides freedom.
 But often the paradox is just an illusion: the rigorously enforced dimensions of LEGO bricks enable, rather then hinder, the creative freedom of the builder.
-And it is interesting to note that rule creative narrative has played in the success of the iconic interconnecting bricks:
+And it is interesting to note the role creative narrative has played in the success of the iconic interconnecting bricks:

 > Sales of these products have been huge for Lego.
 More important, the
 > experience has taught the company that what kids wanted to do with